ansys/pyfluent/doc/source/api/core/index.rst

 Core
 ====

-This section describes the core Pythonic interfaces for Fluent.
+This section describes the Fluent Python API (application programming interface).
 Here, you can find methods for launching Fluent and using assorted utilities and Fluent meshing and solver components.